larryhastings/correlate/README.md

 How it works: you submit your two datasets to **correlate**, showing it each value and the "keys" that map to that value.
-You then shen set it to work.
+You then set it to work.
 It thinks for a while, then produces its best guess as to how to match the two sets.
 And its best guess is... hey, that's pretty good!